wp-plugins/kindred-posts/readme.txt

 = How long after configuring the plugin does it take to recommend content? =

 Once you drop the Kindred Posts widget into your theme, you will start seeing posts immediately.
 Your recommendations will become more targeted after more visitors navigate through your website and the plugin has had a chance to learn about how visitors access your website.

-= How do I activate the Premium version? =

-Please visit [our site](http://AiSpork.com/kindred-posts-premium "Kindred Posts Premium") for more information.

 == Screenshots ==